objektwerks/house/README.md

 >The [Sttp-Tapir]( https://github.com/objektwerks/sttp.tapir ) project successfully implements a Json endpoint.
 >It's very simple, though.
 The house model is more complex.
 The Tapir schema feature trips up on Type enums.
 I
->suspect if I derive all enum types, it might work.
+>suspect if I derive all enum types, it just might work.
+I doubt it, though.

 >Finally, the Tapir recommended approach to derive schemas is too invasive.
 I want to externally derive schemas;
 >not at the entity case class declaration.
 Moreover, I'd like to opt out of schemas all together.
 I don't need
->them.
-I just need entity<->json binding.
+>them in all cases.
+I just need fundamental entity<->json binding.

+>I opened this Github issue ( https://github.com/softwaremill/ox/issues/199 ), and received *zero* response.
+I
+>think that speaks for itself.
+There is no Ox community.

+>Nevertheless, I have, at least for now, implemented Ox in 6 projects, given their open competition with
+>Gears ( https://github.com/lampepfl/gears ), which should ideally keep them honest.
+We'll see, of course.

+>I can not use nor recommend the usage of Sttp/Tapir in the future, due to multiple complications with said libraries.
+>Perhaps, my perspective will change in the future.
+Public Scala opinion seems to split, though.

 Todo
 ----